 The war had consumed three generations of Amal youth and looked to claim more.
 But in the war’s fourth decade, both sides could sense the turning tide.
 Amal glimpsed the first light of victory as if a glint from a rusted sword.
 Mard felt the first prick of defeat like a wayward needle in a velvet shawl.
 And thus both sides dug in deeper, straining against inverse hopes.

-How Kaluan begged her to join him on his throne, so she would learn to govern rather than to kill.
+Who could blame Princess Rishne ‘ja Faison, the eldest daughter of Emperor Kaluan ‘ja Faison and claimant to his rule, for taking up arms on her seventh year?
+How he begged her to join him on his throne, so she would learn to govern rather than to kill.
 But she always refused.
 And how he begged her to grow learned in the arts!
 Kaluan loved singing and dancing, and high drama and low farce.
 Indeed, it was not a nurse but Kaluan who sang lullabies to Rishne, and then to each of her sisters, night after night to wash the blood from their dreams.
 The war had made Emperor Kaluan older than the oldest hermit, and the endless slaughter tore at his soul like vultures at a feast.
 How he grieved for each of his fallen subjects!

 But Princess Rishne had a gift for sword and strategy; even Kaluan could not deny it.
-Each morning, she strapped armor atop her amber tunic and prayed to Quatha, that great goddess of war and strategy; each day, she trained harder than the most hardened soldier; each night, she burned through a dozen candles studying the keenest generals’ tactics.
+Each morning, she strapped armor atop her amber tunic and prayed to Quatha, that great goddess of war and strategy; each day, she trained harder than the most hardened soldier; each night, she burned through a dozen candles studying the greatest generals’ tactics.
 Soon, Rishne was known as the Warrior Princess of Amal, mistress of musket and sword, and it was said even the Mardians heard her name and trembled.

 One morning, as Rishne led the men and women of her legion in prayer to steel-shrewd Quatha, the cerulean skies turned gray and black, and a woman — tall and pale and dressed in heavy purple robes, with lips as blue as the bottom of the sea — rose from the earth.
 “Quatha!” the troops gasped.
 “She is come to grant us warlust!”

 But Princess Rishne saw the grass brown and stiffen, and smelled the perfume of dry earth, and knew the sky above them was a sight from the land of the dead.
-She felt her own onyx skin recoil.
+She felt her own dark skin recoil.

 “No,” Rishne said, “this is Polmos, goddess of life and death — come to drive us to her Deathless Fields.”